Jaco-van-der-Hoorn/emacberry.com/_docs/1200-views.md

 Speed information based on the GPS signal ~~can be~~ is very flaky.
 In order to smooth out the noise in the GPS speed information GPSLogger applies by default an _average median calculation_ when displaying the speed information.
-The grey graph show you always the result of this internal calculation. \[Taking the set of the last max.
+The grey graph always shows you the result of this internal calculation. \[Taking the set of the last max.
 10 speed values, order them, remove the first and the last (so removing the min. & max.) and then calculate the average value of the remaining set.\].
 You can disable the speed smoothing via Application Settings > General Settings > GPS-Sensor & Smoothing Settings > Smooth Speed <i class="fa-solid fa-toggle-off fa-fw"></i>